-Cover the bowl with plastic wrap or a damp tea towel and set in a warm place for 30 minutes to give the dough a rest.
+Cover the bowl with plastic wrap or a damp tea towel and set in a warm place to rise for 60 minutes, or until doubled in size.

-Grease a 11 x 7 inch, or similar sized, pan and line with parchment paper.
+Grease a 9 inch by 13 inch pan and line with parchment paper.
 Transfer the dough to the pan, gently stretching it to the edges of the pan.

 Prepare the topping: